ABOUT

 Who Owns PAL?

-PAL is an organization which has a volunteer Board of Directors comprised of community representatives and parents.
+PAL is an independent non-profit organization which has a volunteer Board of Directors comprised of community representatives and parents.
 Two fundraisers are done each school year to raise funds to support the program and for tuition assistance.
 Federal Tax I.D. # 01-0447337.

-Before School Program
+Before and After School Programs

-For the 23-24 school year: PAL’s morning session is located in the York Village Elementary School (VES) cafeteria from 6:30 – 8:30 am.
-Parents/Guardians walk their children to the cafeteria door, ring the bell and sign them in.
-The children are supervised and involved in daily activities until the start of school.
+PAL’s morning session is located in the York Village Elementary School (VES) cafeteria from 6:30am – until the start of school.
+Parents/Guardians walk their children to the VES cafe door, ring doorbell and sign them in, where they are supervised and involved in daily activities until the start of school.

-- Middle School students will walk independently from school to PAL.
+• Middle School students will walk independently from school to PAL.

-- Village Elementary students will be dismissed from their classrooms and go directly to PAL.
+• Village Elementary students will be dismissed from their classrooms and go directly to PAL.

-- Coastal Ridge Elementary students are transported by school bus to the program.
+• Coastal Ridge Elementary students are transported by school bus to the program.

 A balanced schedule of staff and child directed activities are planned daily in the areas of craft, indoor/outdoor sports, recess, games, homework club and free time.